anydotcrypto/docs.any.sender/docs/API.md

 The relay endpoint expects a POST with application/json body.
 The body is a [relay transaction](./relayTransaction.md).

-The response is a relay transaction and signature from the receipt signer authority.
+The response is a relay transaction, signature from the receipt signer authority and the relay transaction id (the digest that was signed)

 ## Balance